sweta07as/Granimals/README.md

 ## Project Overview

-This is a marketing landing page built for Granimals, featuring an Independence Day promotional campaign offering 15% off on all rehab programs.
-The page is designed to convert visitors into consultation bookings.
+This is a responsive landing page for Granimals based on the provided Figma design.
+The task involves converting the design into a pixel-perfect, responsive web page using Next.js and Tailwind CSS.

 ## Features